nmjmdr/walrus/README.md

 # Defque

+> "The time has come," the walrus said, "To talk of other things..."

-A deferred task execution queue in GO
+A deferred task execution engine in GO